sebousan/hugolify-www/content/docs/blocks/testimonials.md

 ---
-title: Testimonials block
+title: Testimonials
-linkTitle: Testimonials
-description: Displays some testimonials
+description: Displays some testimonials in grid or carousel.
 ---

+# Testimonials block

+Displays some testimonials in grid or carousel.

 ## Frontmatter